BxB-Studio/Inputs-Manager/README.md

 # Inputs-Manager
 A new customizable and dynamic Input alternative for Unity based on the New Input System.

-This packages includes some additional [Unity CSharp Utilities](https://www.github.com/BxB-Studio/Unity-CSharp-Utilities).

 **Version:** 1.1.1

-## Start-up Tutorial
-The Inputs Manager is available under the `Tools > Utilities > Inputs Manager` menu.<br/>
-You can access the Inputs Manager API from the `Utilities.Inputs` namespace.

-## Documentation
-Will be available soon...<br/>
-You can use this temporary [tutorial](https://youtu.be/oZlrqwAjiqQ) to help you.
-You can also you the editor **tooltips** whenever you need something to be explained.

 ## Features
 - High performant code (Using C# Jobs System)